sean-bailey/Ringcognition/README.md

 *This is not for the faint of heart!* While in the future I aim to make this easy to do, as it stands right now there are many steps which you must do manually.

 Start by cloning this repo locally and `cd`ing in to it.
+You'll see two primary directories:
+## rekognize-alert
+- Contains the python-lambda formatted service for lambda for the SNS based alert service for Ringkognition

+## rekognize-service
+- Contains the python-lambda formatted service for lambda for the processing of video clips from Ring

 First, you'll need to get your AWS and Ring credentials set up.
 I'm going to assume you have a Ring account and an AWS account.